-Mumford's publications include Exploring Prosperity Preaching: Biblical Health, Wealth, & Wisdom (Judson Press); "Rich and Equal in the Eyes of Almighty God!
+Mumford's publications include Preaching for Tomorrow: Envisioning the Reign of God (Judson Press); Exploring Prosperity Preaching: Biblical Health, Wealth, & Wisdom (Judson Press); "Rich and Equal in the Eyes of Almighty God!
 Creflo Dollar and the Gospel of Racial Reconciliation" for Pneuma, The Journal for the Society of Pentecostal Studies; "Preaching on Homosexuality in the Black Church" for the African American Lectionary; "Preaching and Plagiarism" for The Presbyterian Leader; "Prosperity Preaching and African American Prophetic Preaching" for Review and Expositor: A Consortium Baptist Theological Journal; "Trayvon Martin: A Tragic Catalyst for Change" and "Obamacare: the Good, the Bad, and the Hope for the Future" for The Thoughtful Christian.